Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models: Methodology

 \subsection{Architecture}

 We study fleeting memory in the context of standard transformer-based autoregressive language model, following the GPT2 architecture \citep{radford_language_2019}.
-The model size was scaled down to match the babyLM dataset size, roughly following scaling trends from \cite{kaplan_scaling_2020}, resulting in a model of 6 layers, 6 attention heads, and a hidden state dimensionality of 384.
-A BPE tokenizer with a vocabulary of 8,000 words was constructed and the models were trained for 44,000 iterations with a batch size of 32.
+We focus on transformers because they lack any inherent locality bias -- attention is uniform over the context window by default -- making them the cleanest testbed.
+GPT-2 is a vanilla decoder-only transformer, representative of the broader model class.
+The model size was scaled down to match the babyLM dataset size, roughly following scaling trends from \citet{kaplan_scaling_2020}, resulting in a model of 6 layers, 6 attention heads, and a hidden state dimensionality of 384.
+A BPE tokenizer with a vocabulary of 8,000 words was constructed and the models were trained for 44,000 iterations (approximately $\sim$200 epochs over the 10M dataset and $\sim$20 epochs for the 10M), with a batch size of 32.
 The models trained have 13.69M trainable parameters.